decemberpei/WinEventHook/README.md

 # WinEventHook
-get notified when mouse/window status changed in Windows OS
+get notified when mouse/window status changed in target process

 this utility is to measure app performance. e.g. in a certain app, when you start some action by clicking "start", you will get notified.